taf fee

 Options Regulatory Fee

-Lastly, the Options Clearing Corporation (OCC), which issues and guarantees options contracts under the supervision of the SEC, also levies a small fee on sales of options in order to support their supervision and regulation of the options markets.
-This fee varies a little depending on the specific options exchange but is on average $0.0169 per contract.
+Finally, the Options Clearing Corporation (OCC), which issues and guarantees options contracts under SEC supervision, charges a small fee on options sales to support its regulation of the options markets.
+This fee varies slightly by exchange but averages $0.02675 per contract.

 About the Author